Church's Texas Chicken: History

 In 1952, retired chicken incubator salesman George W. Church Sr. opened the first Church's Chicken, named Church's Fried Chicken To-Go, in San Antonio, Texas.

-Initially, Church's Chicken was a single walk-up establishment that only sold fried chicken.
+Initially, Church's Chicken was a single walk-up establishment that sold only fried chicken.
 Two pieces of chicken and a roll cost 49 cents.
 Church's Chicken added fries and jalapeños to its menu in 1955.
 To allow customers to see their food prepared while they waited, Church Sr. designed the kitchen with the fryers next to the takeout window.

 Early expansion, franchising and sale

 The company had four restaurants by the time of Church Sr.'s death in 1956.
 After his death, family members took over operations.
 In 1962, with Church Sr.'s son Bill Church Jr. as top executive, there were eight restaurants in San Antonio.
 To begin expanding and franchising in 1965, Church Jr. and his brother Richard developed a signature marinade that could be prepared at any location.
 Former vacuum cleaner salesman J. David Bamberger, who first met Church Jr. when he joined Bamberger's vacuum cleaner distributorship, joined Church's Chicken in 1965 to oversee the franchising.
 In 1967, the chain opened restaurants in five Texan cities outside of San Antonio and operated 17 restaurants in 1968.

 In 1966, a contract between Church's Fried Chicken, Inc. and Jim Dandy Fast Foods, Inc. gave Jim Dandy the right to use the trade names and trademarks "Church's Fried Chicken" or "Church's" within fifty miles of Houston's city hall and within the city limits of Galveston, Texas for ten years, as long as Church's Chicken received the agreed upon royalties.

 In 1968, the Church family sold the company, which became incorporated and went public in 1969.
 By the end of 1968, there were more than 100 Church's Chicken restaurants in seven states, making the chain the first from Texas to become a national one.
 Between 1969 and 1974, Church's Chicken gained 387 more restaurants.

 In the late 1970s, the chain briefly operated a hamburger franchise in Texas called G.W.
 Jrs.
 The roughly 60 locations were shuttered in 1985.

 In 1980, Church Jr. resigned as corporation chairman, and was replaced by childhood friend, Roger Harvin.

 In March 1996, Hala Moddelmog was appointed president of Church's Chicken, making her the first female president of a fast food restaurant chain.